The Term Paper assignment will be handed out on 1 March 2022 .

-- For each term paper you review, you will need to write a short report (max 1 page), commenting on the content and how it can be improved.
+- For each term paper you review, you will need to write a short report (max 1 page), using this form, commenting on the content and how it can be improved.

 - Please give constructive feedback.
 Put yourself in the author's position when you give your feedback.

-The deadline for the submission of review reports is 21 April 2021
+The deadline for the submission of review reports (in plain text format

 Upon receiving the review reports, you will then revise your term paper taking into consideration the feedback given by your peers in the review reports.